Explain that a pedometer is like a step-counter that tracks how many steps you take when you walk from one place to another.

-- Have students predict how many steps they think it will take to get from one spot to the outdoor classroom (or another location).
+Have students predict the number of steps they think it will take to get from one spot to the outdoor classroom (or another location).

-- Students will wear the pedometer and walk the predetermined path.
+Students will wear the pedometer and walk the predetermined path.
 At the end of the walk, instruct students to pay attention to the number of steps they have walked and note it down next to their prediction.

-- Discuss why the number of steps to get from one spot to another differed among students (each student has a different length of step, even within one individual he/she could take small steps or large steps etc.)
+Discuss why the number of steps to get from one spot to another was different for each student.

-- Think about how other non-standard units of measurement may be more accurate than steps.
+Discuss other non-standard units of measurement that may be more accurate than steps.